As a writer, I always keep my audience in mind. After all, why would someone waste their time reading an uninteresting topic?

 There is nothing wrong with an ideology.
 Our system of beliefs is what we use to guide our choices in life.
 Again, your political views don’t concern me.
 I look more at how you treat dogs and old people.
 With that in mind, you have to write for your audience and their ideological views.

 When it comes to Wikipedia, evidence suggests more of a left-leaning bias.
 Keep this in mind when editing the site.
-You need to write in a tone that is acceptable to Wikipedia editors and their views or you will not get much accomplished, even through consensus.
+You need to write in a tone that is acceptable to Wikipedia editors.
+Accept their views or you will not get much accomplished, even through consensus.

 If you are having trouble editing a Wikipedia page due to political bias of editors, reach out to me for a consultation.
-We can discuss specific editors you are dealing with, the topic you want to edit, and a plan on how to move forward with your edits.
+We can discuss specific editors you are dealing with as well as the topic.
+We will come up with a plan to move forward with your edits.